Other Software QA and Testing Resources

 Return to top of resources listings

-Quality Thoughts - A wide-ranging software testing blog by Alister Scott, with articles mostly related to test automation but also about many other topics including tools, agile, CI, experience reports, work culture etc.
+Alister Scott blog - A wide-ranging software testing blog by Alister Scott, with articles mostly related to test automation but also about many other topics including tools, test strategies, code coverage, career development, etc. There is also a newer blog at Substack.

 Test Guild - Joe Colantonio's site with a long-running blog, podcasts, interviews, and other resources relevant to test automation.